 When I started coaching women on aligning their diet and lifestyle with their DNA, I was floored (and still am) on how many women are sleep-deprived!

 Have you ever tried to sleep right after finishing a heavy meal or dessert?
 Not peaceful right?
 Most experts recommend finishing your last meal a few hours before bed.
 So if your ideal bedtime is 10 PM, you’d finish dinner around 7 PM.
 If you’re going to eat before bed, choose a healthy protein.
-Research supports eating healthy protein before bed improves sleep, rebuilds lean muscle mass, and even burns calories while you rest.
+Based on my genetics, I prefer a high-quality plant-based protein that’s also low in carbs and sugar.
+Research supports that eating healthy protein before bed improves sleep, rebuilds lean muscle mass, and burns calories while you rest.
 Nice!

 †This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.